<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Happiness

-So what is the true value of a financial planner?
+So what's the true value of a financial life manager?

 Yes, they provide investment management advice, financial planning services, and guidance for their clients’ financial futures.

-In fact, for individuals with more than $1.2 million in assets, a financial planner is critical to happiness.
+In fact, for individuals with more than $1.2 million in assets, a financial life manager is critical to happiness.

 Every day, families have to deal with crucially important financial decisions and situations that they never dreamed would crop up in their lives.